|The Bullock family of Great Wigborough

 In 1925 the Reverend Llewellyn Christopher Watson Bullock was instituted as incumbent of St Stephen's Church, Great Wigborough and was to be rector there until 1933.

-A descendant of a wealthy Berkshire family, it was fitting that the rector should return to the village where his ancestors, had settled some five hundred years before at the beginning of the sixteenth century.
+A descendant of a wealthy Berkshire family, it was fitting that the rector should return to the village where his ancestors had settled some four hundred years before, at the beginning of the sixteenth century.

 In Burke's Genealogical and Heraldic History of The Landed Gentry Vol.1 the entry for John reads

 JOHN BULLOCK Esq; the first of the family who settled at Great Wigborough in Essex where he died 10 February 1595 and was buried in the chancel of the church there.